5VLogic/i2c/README.md

             "

-Note: the two library files are also available in the folder "pb_lib"
+Note: the library files are also available in the folder "pb_lib"